usharma123/Tools/README.md

 3. **Chains** the result to `plot_bar` with the real data.
 4. Generates an interactive bar chart showing the probabilities for each state.

+### A/B Testing Power Analysis

+**Query**: "Run a power analysis for an A/B test comparing conversion rates.
+Baseline conversion rate is 5%.
+We want to detect a 20% relative improvement (to 6%).
+Calculate required sample sizes for different minimum detectable effects: 2%, 3%, 4%, 5%, 6%, 8%, 10% relative lift.
+Then calculate power at different sample sizes: 2000, 4000, 6000, 8000, 10000, 15000 users per arm for detecting a 20% relative improvement.
+Create visualizations showing the relationships."

+**What happens**:
+1. AI generates a 4-step analysis plan.
+2. Executes `power_curve` in MDE mode to calculate sample sizes vs MDE.
+3. Executes `plot_line` to visualize the MDE→n relationship.
+4. Executes `power_curve` in power mode to calculate power vs sample size.
+5. Executes `plot_line` to visualize the power→n relationship.
+6. Evaluates success criteria including monotonicity checks.

 ### Complex Financial Analysis

 **Query**: "Plot a comprehensive time series analysis with multiple datasets: Revenue Growth [120,135,148,162,178,195,214,235,258,284], Costs [80,85,92,98,105,112,120,128,137,146], and Profit Margin [33.3,37.0,37.8,39.5,41.0,42.6,43.9,45.5,46.9,48.6]"